 Dental damage can strike suddenly if you break a tooth, or it can be slow and stealthy if decay spreads to the center of your tooth and becomes infected.
-No matter what kind of damage your smile has suffered, Sand Springs, OK dentist Dr. Brian Patten can repair it with restorative dentistry.Doctor Brian Patten on the restorative options available Read Transcript
+No matter what kind of damage your smile has suffered, Dr. Brian Patten can repair it with restorative dentistry in Sand Springs.Doctor Brian Patten on the restorative options available Read Transcript

 Our restorative dental care will:

 - Enable you to chew comfortably so you can enjoy meals

 - Fill in gaps left by missing teeth

 - Be comfortable with the option of receiving dental sedation

 Make an appointment by calling 918-205-4386 so we can assess your dental damage.
 Ask how you can save 20 percent on many restorative treatments with our LakeCrest Dental Wellness Plan.

 Restorative Dentistry Procedures Mend Cavities, Breaks, & More

 We can fix everything from a simple cavity to a mouthful of broken teeth with these restorative dentistry procedures: